TBear79/winston-fast-rabbitmq/README.md

 Default: 'amqp'

-The protocol used to communicate with RabbitMQ (or perhaps another message queue?)
+The protocol used to communicate with RabbitMQ (or perhaps another message queue?).

 ### host